-Condoms and other barrier methods (like female condoms and dental dams) do way more than people give them credit for.
-Whether you’re in a long-term relationship, casually dating, or just being careful, using a barrier method can protect your body, your peace of mind, and your future.
+Condoms and other barrier methods—such as internal condoms and dental dams—play a much bigger role in protecting overall health.
+Whether you’re in a committed relationship, dating, or simply being proactive, barrier methods help protect your body, your well-being, and your future.

 1. Protection Against Sexually Transmitted Infections (STIs)